Were you injured at work? Contact the workers’ compensation lawyers at Munley Law for a free consultation.

 A: For the first 90 days of medical care, you are required to choose from a list of doctors provided by your employer.
 Your employer must give you at least six doctors to choose from, and your employer cannot choose for you.
 If your employer does not provide a list of options, you are free to choose your own.
 You may also choose another doctor from the list if the first doctor selected is unsatisfactory.

 If you require treatment beyond 90 days, you then have the option to choose your own doctor.
 If, after 90 days, you do decide to choose a doctor not on your employer’s list, you must notify your employer within five days after your first visit.

 Q: How much will I be compensated?

 A: Your compensation will depend on whether you are totally or partially disabled.
-If you are totally disabled by your work injury and are unable to work at all, you are entitled to weekly benefits equal to about two-thirds of your weekly pay, or a maximum of $951, as of 2015.
+If you are totally disabled by your work injury and are unable to work at all, you are entitled to weekly benefits equal to about two-thirds of your weekly pay, or a maximum of $995, for injuries occurring on or after January 1, 2017.
 This number changes yearly.
 After two years, your disability status may be reviewed.
 At this time, if you are no longer at least 50% disabled (based on American Medical Association guidelines) your disability will convert to a partial disability.
 A partial disability that reduces your ability to work and your earning capacity may be compensated by a weekly amount that is two-thirds the difference between your present earnings and what you earned prior to the injury.
 You may receive these partial disability benefits for 500 weeks or for as long as you are working at the lower wage.